Let's be real: No one is a great engineer without training. The same applies for managers!

 1. "All Great Tech Leads Know This One Weird Trick" (p.
 31)

-The first takeaway I'd like to unfold is about scheduling conflicts of an engineer growing into the role of a tech lead.
+The first takeaway is about scheduling conflicts of an engineer growing into the role of a tech lead.
 As engineer your days might have been 100% coding time and so were mine.
 My new role immediately required me to act as a mix of engineer and manager.
 I was not prepared for this conflict of tasks.
 I felt off for a while, and only realized what was going on while reading this part of the book.

 After hiring another engineer the necessary shift was to training and teaching, him and myself.
 But writing code was still the biggest part of my day.
 Adding an intern and a second engineer restarted rounds of training on all levels.
-As a result "code work" vanished more and more from my time table, but compared to my new managing tasks this was work one could see and measure!
+As a result "code work" vanished more and more from my time table, but compared to my new managing tasks this had been work one could see and measure!
 Am I still being productive?
 How can I do justice to both aspects of my work without feeling like concentrating on one aspect takes time away from the other?

 I have not found a solid answer for me yet.
 I'm still switching between a maker’s schedule ("code work") and a manager’s schedule (meetings, project planning) all the time.